 - If you have a camera and want to upgrade to a new lens, we also have a guide to the best camera lenses.
 Note that these are for travel photography in general though, the recommended lenses section of this post will be more useful for Northern Lights photography.

 - We have lots of photography focused posts to help you develop your photography skills.
-See our guides to lens compression, back button focus, fireworks photography, taking photos of stars, cold weather photography, long exposure photography, RAW in photography, use of ND filters, depth of field and photography composition, which should get you going
+See our guides to lens compression, back button focus, fireworks photography, taking photos of stars, cold weather photography, snow photography, long exposure photography, RAW in photography, use of ND filters, depth of field and photography composition, which should get you going

 - We also have a guide to why you need a tripod, and a guide to choosing a travel tripod

 - Ever wondered how to easily replace the sky in an image?
 Check out our guide to sky replacement in photography for an easy process anyone can do.